 Never deny buying the property documents.
 These documents are the actual proof that you own your house, even if you’re on lease or considering living in an EMI, always look for the authorized document to validate your living and avoid fraudulent activity.
 Don’t go for the property or flat in Bangalore if you don’t have the ringtone documents to validate it.

 7. Space and infrastructure

 The apartment should be spacious enough to avoid any chaos in the house.
 Every room should have enough space to fit in your choice of furniture.
 Always check out for the proper amount of rooms and washrooms you want, never settle for less.
 Space issues can lead to frustration when you start living.
 A small flat in Bangalore will hinder your living if you are a big family or either you are planning to expand your family.

 Tip: look for a house suitable for your future as well, never just look as per the current requirements.

 8. Builder’s and broker’s Reputation

-To avoid the probability of fraud especially in such a busy city like Bangalore, never settle for an unknown builder and a fraudulent broker.
+To avoid the probability of fraud, especially in such a busy city like Bangalore, never settle for an unknown builder and a fraudulent broker.

-Newspapers and magazines sometimes issue riskier quotations to check them with reliable neighbour relatives you know.
+Newspapers and magazines sometimes issue riskier quotations to check them with reliable neighbor relatives you know.
 Choose a builder who is strong with propelled timing, delivers promised projects, and is reliable with his word of mouth, if you are renovating or constructing a new home.

 Above were some of the points you can keep in mind before settling in for a flat in Bangalore.
 Once you have made sure of every listed point, don’t forget to manage your finances and interest rates as well.
 Because finance is the most important thing while buying a house.
 Renovate or make your place like it’s your own when you buy and never forget to follow your heart as well while buying it.
 Because the heart knows what feels like home and what does not.